Our Work

 Human Rights Based Approach

 We place people living in poverty and exclusion, particularly women and young people, at the centre of our Human Rights Based Approach.
 We believe that people can only claim and protect their rights when they organise themselves and mobilise as a constituency, aware of their rights, and conscious of why their rights are being violated.
-They need the tools, knowledge and capacities to advance their case.
-But raising awareness and mobilisation are not enough on their own.
-We need a wider movement to challenge the structural causes of poverty and injustice, and shift power – and this creates a vital role for solidarity action between citizens at all levels.
+We also need a wider movement to challenge the structural causes of poverty and injustice, and shift power – and this creates a vital role for solidarity action between citizens at all levels.

 In our Human Rights Based Approach, we think and act globally and locally.
-The roots of a human rights violation at the local level may lie elsewhere in a complicated and inter-connected global system.
 For example, people living in poverty in Kenya might be thrown off their land to make way for a biofuels crop grown by a European company as part of their efforts to promote a green economy.
 In building our programmes and campaigns we need to be aware of how the local links with the national and global.
-And we need to reform institutions at every level, working collectively as a federation.

-Reflection Action: Reflection Action is a set of core programmatic tools we use in ActionAid to bring about social change.
-It was formulated by ActionAid and developed through innovative pilot programmes in Uganda, Bangladesh and El Salvador between 1993 and 1995.
-It started as a fusion of the political philosophy of the Brazilian educator Paulo Freire, with the practical methodologies developed for participatory rural appraisal (PRA).
+Reflection Action: Reflection Action is a set of tools we use in ActionAid to bring about social change.
+It was developed by ActionAid through innovative pilot programmes in Uganda, Bangladesh and El Salvador between 1993 and 1995.
+It started as a fusion of the political philosophy of the Brazilian educator Paulo Freire, with practical participatory methodologies.
 Reflection-Action harmonises the different approaches to transformative practice, including in programming and research, that use participatory tools and processes to challenge and shift power.

 Feminist Leadership